disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

     ![](images/M02/pp136.png)

+     >**Note**: Sometimes it might take sometime to get open, no need to wait.
+Please proceed with the next Exercise.

 1. You should see the **Filed Name**, **Old Value** and **New Value**.

 1. Select **Close** to close the update record.